Wider Curriculum

 History

-Our children will be young historians, curious and knowledgeable about the past.
+At Chipstead Valley Primary School, we aim for our children to be young historians, curious and knowledgeable about the past.
 They will understand history as the study of change and continuity over time.
-They will be able to recognise, describe and explain differences, similarities and connections between individuals and groups of people in different places at different times.
+History is an integral part of the curriculum, with dedicated one-hour sessions each week.
+The teaching approach emphasizes a source-based method, allowing students to delve into both primary and secondary sources.
+Through this hands-on exploration, children gain a deeper understanding of historical events and concepts.
+The curriculum is thoughtfully designed to offer a rich and diverse range of topics, which evolves as students progress through their schooling journey.
+This ensures a comprehensive and engaging learning experience, where students not only learn about key historical periods but also develop critical thinking and analytical skills.
+By immersing themselves in the past through primary sources and building upon their knowledge over time, students develop a lifelong appreciation for history and its significance.
+They will also be able to recognise, describe and explain differences, similarities and connections between individuals and groups of people in different places at different times.
 They will be able to, and want to, think critically, evaluate evidence and question assumptions.
 They will understand the impact of history on today’s world, and will gain perspective on their own and others’ identity.

 Music